wuj44/probability-and-inference-portfolio-wu-jingyuan/02-monte-carlo-error/writeup.md

 ![](writeup_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-This figure almost shows the negative linear relationship between N and rel\_error.
+This figure almost shows the negative linear correlation between N (the replicate number) and rel\_error (the mean relative error).

 # Conclusion

-Obviously, after plotting these four graphs above, the relationship between then number of replicates and simulation error shows up.
+Obviously, after plotting these four graphs above, the relationship between the number of replicates and simulation error shows up.
 It seems that the intuitive probability is reasonable.
 The degree of error gets smaller as the number of simulation replicates increases.
-And there is almost a negative linear correlation between the replicate number of simulation and the degree of error when taking N on log2 scale and abs\_error/rel\_error on log10 scale.
+And there is almost a negative linear correlation between the replicate number of simulation and the degree of error when taking N on log2 scale, abs\_error and rel\_error on log10 scale.

-For the five “p”s, the smaller the probability of the true value is, the smaller the absolute error is, while the greater the probability of the true value is, the smaller the relative error is.
+For the five “p”s, they increase the credibility of the simulation.
 When p=0.01, mean absolute error takes the minimum.
 When p=0.5, mean relative error takes the minimum.